yorickpeterse/yorickpeterse.com/source/articles/a-decade-of-developing-a-programming-language.md

 The extend to which this is a problem depends on the language you're trying to build.
-For example, if you're building an interpreter written in Rust it probably won't be that bad (though Windows is always going to be a challenge), but it _is_ something you need to be prepared for.
+For example, if you're building an interpreter written in Rust it probably won't be that bad (though Windows is always going to be a challenge), but it's something you need to be prepared for.

 **Recommendation:** if you're uncertain about supporting a certain platform, err on the side of not supporting it and document this, instead of